 The primary responsibility of military medical services is to preserve and maintain the health and fighting strength of the military.
 At the same time, through civil-military cooperation, the military medical services strengthen and facilitate civilian efforts in dealing with medical issues such as the coronavirus pandemic.
-With the outbreak of COVID-19, fighting the pandemic has become one of their main priorities.
-Their role in coordinating national efforts within the military in NATO member and partner countries and their support to civilian efforts are fundamental contributions to managing the crisis.
-In addition to these roles, medical support is one of the key planning domains for operations.
+With the outbreak of COVID-19, fighting the pandemic became one of their main priorities In addition to these roles, medical support is one of the key planning domains for operations.

 - The military health support system aims to preserve and restore the health of NATO personnel and consequently to contribute to preserving the operational capacity of NATO member and partner forces at home and in deployment.

 - Civil-military cooperation is vital at all times.
-With the outbreak of the coronavirus pandemic, the military medical services support civilian authorities, which are in the lead in responding to the crisis; national medical reserve components also support civilian and military cooperation in fighting the evolving and enduring pandemic.
+With the outbreak of the coronavirus pandemic, the military medical services supported civilian authorities, which were in the lead in responding to the crisis; national medical reserve components also supported civilian and military cooperation in fighting the pandemic.

 - The Committee of the Chiefs of Military Medical Services in NATO (COMEDS) is the senior body for military medical advice within NATO.

 - COMEDS (in close cooperation with the Medical Advisors of the NATO Command Structure) is the central point for developing and coordinating military medical matters and for providing medical advice to the Military Committee.

 - For COVID-19, COMEDS helped to coordinate military medical aspects of the pandemic among members and partner countries in order to identify issues that required harmonisation, immediate attention, decision or action.